tjnull/TJ-OSINT-Notebook/README.md

 - Notes can be searchable, copied, tagged, and modified either from the applications directly or from your text editor.
 - Markdown Editor and Reader.
 Easy to import and export notes to multiple formats.
 - [WebClipper][WebClipper] to save web pages and screenshot from Firefox and Chrome Browser
-- Sync notes on various cloud applications such as NextCloud, Dropbox, OneDrive
+- Sync notes on various cloud applications such as NextCloud, Dropbox, OneDrive, and Amazon S3
 - Sync notes on a local file share or WebDav.
 - A large repository of community plugins to integrate your note-taking.
 - Note Link Graph UI plugin to link relevant notes between other notebooks you have.